osum4est/django-socksync/README.md

 ### Lists
 If a list or database table is requested, a change func can be provided instead of sending the whole list each time it changes.
-This requires each object in the array to have a unique "id" field.
-Related tables can be handled by passing the id of related field with each list item and making separate variable/list calls.
 Lists are ordered and support pagination.
 A client should allow the user to set a maximum page size for a list to prevent too many items being sent.
 Updates are only sent for items that are on the current page (except for total item count updates).
+Indexes start at 0 for each page.

 A `set_all` or `set` func is returned when a client subscribes to a list or list item.